Rydberg Atomic Quantum MIMO Receivers for The Multi-User Uplink: Simulation Results

 \subsection{Comparison Between RAQ-MIMO and Classical M-MIMO}

 In these comparisons, we present the RAQ-MIMO receiver in the \textbf{SQL} and \textbf{PSL} regimes.
-The MRC and ZF schemes are portrayed in Fig. \ref{fig:RAQ_MIM0_M_MIMO_Comp}(a)(c)(e) and Fig. \ref{fig:RAQ_MIM0_M_MIMO_Comp}(b)(d)(f), respectively.
+The MRC and ZF schemes are portrayed in Fig. \ref{fig:RAQ_MIM0_M_MIMO_Comp}(a)(b)(c) and Fig. \ref{fig:RAQ_MIM0_M_MIMO_Comp}(d)(e)(f), respectively.

 As observed from Fig. \ref{fig:RAQ_MIM0_M_MIMO_Comp}(a), where we have ${\cal P}_{s} = 23$ dBm and $K = 10$, the MRC RAQ-MIMO receiver operating in the SQL and PSL regimes outperforms similarly to the MRC M-MIMO receiver.
 This is because the IUI cannot be sufficiently suppressed by the MRC scheme, hence the extreme sensitivity of RAQ-MIMO cannot be exploited.
-This trend becomes more apparent in Fig. \ref{fig:RAQ_MIM0_M_MIMO_Comp}(c), where ${\cal P}_{s} = 23$ dBm and $M = 1000$.
+This trend becomes more apparent in Fig. \ref{fig:RAQ_MIM0_M_MIMO_Comp}(b), where ${\cal P}_{s} = 23$ dBm and $M = 1000$.
 The curves of both the MRC RAQ-MIMO and MRC M-MIMO receivers move closer to each other as $K$ increases.
-The advantage of MRC RAQ-MIMO becomes more obvious for low transmit power scenarios, as shown in Fig. \ref{fig:RAQ_MIM0_M_MIMO_Comp}(e).
+The advantage of MRC RAQ-MIMO becomes more obvious for low transmit power scenarios, as shown in Fig. \ref{fig:RAQ_MIM0_M_MIMO_Comp}(c).
 The MRC RAQ-MIMO receiver allows the transmit power of users to be $\sim 40$ dB and $\sim 27$ dB lower than that of the MRC M-MIMO receiver in the SQL and PSL regimes.
-By contrast, as portrayed in Fig. \ref{fig:RAQ_MIM0_M_MIMO_Comp}(b)(d)(f), the ZF RAQ-MIMO receiver always outperforms the ZF M-MIMO receiver in terms of different $M$, $K$, and ${\cal P}_{s}$ in the SQL and PSL regimes.
-The extra EARs achieved in the SQL and PSL regimes are on the order of $8$ bits/s/Hz/user and $12$ bits/s/Hz/user, respectively.
+By contrast, as portrayed in Fig. \ref{fig:RAQ_MIM0_M_MIMO_Comp}(d)(e)(f), the ZF RAQ-MIMO receiver always outperforms the ZF M-MIMO receiver in terms of different $M$, $K$, and ${\cal P}_{s}$ in the SQL and PSL regimes.
+The extra EARs achieved in the SQL and PSL regimes are on the order of $12$ bits/s/Hz/user and $8$ bits/s/Hz/user, respectively.